pearsonca/scala-commsim/index.md

 focuses on a theoretical epidemiological question - whether or not a unique network structure could explain a specific kind of epidemic dynamic.
-The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to represent covert social groups with so-called dark networks.
+The relationship between the data and that network model, however, is ideal for exploring many of the issues present in attempting to analyze covert social groups with dark networks.
 >
 >The anonymized raw data is straightforward to understand.
 Users have log on and log off times at WiFi hotspots associated with the service.
 How the data are translated into a network for the epidemiological analysis is also simple: users that logged into the same location at the same time are joined by an edge.
 Those edges are then aggregated into a contact network, removing duplicates and self loops.
 >
->The data spans roughly five years, a few hundred thousand entries of login data with X users and Y hotspot locations.
+>The data spans roughly five years, a few hundred thousand entries of login data with around 200k users and roughly 350 hotspot locations.

 Ultimately, we will use the *Montreal data* to highlight some of the issues with network-based approaches in a simulation, and discuss what sort of steps should